-Loan Payment Firm & Regulator Duke it Out in Court
+Loan-Payment Firm & Regulator Duke It Out in Court

-SAN FRANCISCO (CN) – Wrapping up evidence in a six-day bench trial, a loan payment company this week turned the tables on the Consumer Financial Protection Bureau, accusing the agency of abusing its power and disrupting its business relationships.
+SAN FRANCISCO (CN) – Wrapping up evidence in a six-day bench trial, a loan-payment company turned the tables on the Consumer Financial Protection Bureau, accusing the agency of abusing its power and disrupting its business relationships.

 “It’s not easy to prepare a case against a secret government conspiracy,” attorney Helen Mac Murray said Monday in opening statements for her client’s counterclaims against the bureau.
 “Fortunately, this one is not all that secret, and it has a pretty cool code name, ‘Operation Choke Point.’”